kevee/salinasriver.org/src/overview/index.md

 ## [Dam release schedule](dam-release)

-Much of the water between the Nacimiento river junction and the rest of the middle section depends on dam release from the Nacimiento reservoir.
+Much of the water between the Nacimiento river junction and the rest of the middle section depends on dam release from the Nacimiento and San Anonio reservoirs.

 ## [Rubber dam](rubber-dam)